emilyahmad/emilyahmad/README.md

 ## Hey, I'm Emily!
 ***

-### I'm a CS student based in Ohio passionate about applying CS to solve some of the biggest challenges we face today
+### I'm a CS student based in Ohio passionate about applying CS to solve some of the biggest challenges facing the world today.

-If you want to connect, find me on [LinkedIn](https://www.linkedin.com/in/emily-ahmad-26345a309/)
+If you want to connect, find me on [LinkedIn](https://www.linkedin.com/in/emily-ahmad-26345a309/) Check out some of the projects I've worked on & my website [here](https://emily202777.github.io/main-site/)

 ### hi im emily a CS student based in Ohio